aiqm/torchani/README.md

 (Note that this only applies for the public repo)

 If you opened a pull request, you could see your generated documents at https://aiqm.github.io/torchani-test-docs/ after you `docs` check succeed.
 Keep in mind that this repository is only for the purpose of convenience of development, and only keeps the latest push.
 The CI runing for other pull requests might overwrite this repository.
 You could rerun the `docs` check to overwrite this repo to your build.

 ## Notes to developers

 - Never commit to the master branch directly.
-If you need to change something, create a new branch, submit a PR on GitHub.
+If you need to change something, create a new branch and submit a PR on GitHub.
 - All the tests on GitHub must pass before your PR can be merged.
 - Code review is required before merging a pull request.